Monbo Bokar

 Fitzpatrick "Monbo" Bokar (born June 17, 1993) is a Liberian footballer who most recently played for San Antonio Scorpions.

 Career

 College

 Bokar played college soccer initially at North Carolina State University in 2011, before transferring to UNC Charlotte in 2013.

 Professional

 Bokar signed with North American Soccer League side San Antonio Scorpions on June 24, 2015.
 The club ceased operations at the end of 2015.

+Personal life

+Bokar and his family moved to the United States from Liberia in the mid-2000s.